Push technology: General use

 Synchronous conferencing and instant messaging are examples of push services.
 Chat messages and sometimes files are pushed to the user as soon as they are received by the messaging service.
 Both decentralized peer-to-peer programs (such as WASTE) and centralized programs (such as IRC or XMPP) allow pushing files, which means the sender initiates the data transfer rather than the recipient.

 Email may also be a push system: SMTP is a push protocol (see Push e-mail).
 However, the last step—from mail server to desktop computer—typically uses a pull protocol like POP3 or IMAP.
 Modern e-mail clients make this step seem instantaneous by repeatedly polling the mail server, frequently checking it for new mail.
 The IMAP protocol includes the IDLE command, which allows the server to tell the client when new messages arrive.
-The original BlackBerry was the first popular example of push-email in a wireless context.
+The original BlackBerry, introduced in 1999, was among the earliest widely adopted wireless devices to offer push email.

 Another example is the PointCast Network, which was widely covered in the 1990s.
 It delivered news and stock market data as a screensaver.
 Both Netscape and Microsoft integrated push technology through the Channel Definition Format (CDF) into their software at the height of the browser wars, but it was never very popular.
 CDF faded away and was removed from the browsers of the time, replaced in the 2000s with RSS (a pull system.)

 Other uses of push-enabled web applications include software updates distribution ("push updates"), market data distribution (stock tickers), online chat/messaging systems (webchat), auctions, online betting and gaming, sport results, monitoring consoles, and sensor network monitoring.